The Value of Failing

 While Edison was attempting to create the electric light bulb and experiment after experiment was unsuccessful, someone called him a failure.
 He retorted, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 The difference between the people who accomplish things in their lives and those who see unsuccessful attempts at a task as failure is that the first group does not forget the lessons learned in their formative years.

 A young child fails many times before he accomplishes the task of locomotion.
 The child first scoots, then crawls, then walks and even in the process of learning to walk, the child falls many times before he learns to walk.

 As parents, we do not discourage a child from attempting to walk just because he or she falls.
 We know that eventually the child will gain the skills necessary to accomplish the task.

 Somewhere along the line, however, many people began to view “failure” as all bad.
 They forget the lessons learned from early childhood about not giving up.
 We are all going to fail at some time in our life.
 Making mistakes is a part of the process.

 Theodore Roosevelt said, “The only man who never makes a mistake is the man who never does anything.”
 Joseph Conrad said, “It’s only those who do nothing that make no mistakes.”

 We need to realize that failing at something does not make us a failure unless we give up.

 Great leaders understand that failure is symbiotic with learning.
-That is what called Michael Jordan to say, “I’ve missed more than 9000 shots in my career.
+That is what caused Michael Jordan to say, “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
-26 times, I’ve been trusted to take the game winning shot and missed.
+Twenty-six times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”